-A young and rich borgeouis girl saves the life of a young writer from the suicide, and then they became lovers.
-Unfortunately, he is not loyal to her love, and humiliate her several times.
-Some scene are filmed into the Saint Gargano Abbey near Siena.
+A young and rich bourgeoise girl saves the life of a young writer from suicide.
+After that they became lovers.
+Unfortunately, he is not a loyal man and humiliates her several times.
+Some scenes are filmed in Saint Galgano Abbey, near Siena.

 Director: Federico Fellini

-The master of the Italian Movie Federico Fellini, with Eight and Half, tells the story of a director who is preparing a new movie while he is resting during his holiday in Chianciano Terme.
-While the production crew is demanding for news for the next movie, his creativity is dried out.
-Both professional and personal life give him problems and he starts to have a middle age crisis.
+The master of the Italian Movie Federico Fellini, with Eight and a Half, tells the story of a director who is spending his holiday in Chianciano Terme.
+He works on a new movie.
+When the production crew asks for news about the next movie, his creativity dried out.
+Both his professional and personal life give him problems and he starts to have a middle-aged crisis.

 Romeo and Juliet, 1968

 The famous Shakespeare tragedy has been directed by Franco Zeffirelli.
 The set for the scenes in the courtyard and the interior of the palace of Capulet Mansion is the Palazzo Piccolomini in Pienza.
 The main square of Pienza is also the location for the ball with Mercutio, Benvolio, and Romeo.